MarineYY/RAPiDLe/README.md

 # RAPiDLe
-Anomaly detetction with Path Mining
+> Anomaly detection with Path Mining

+## Work together
+Other collaborators can make contribution via New branch